solvexia/solvexia-api-docs/users/users.md

 The query parameters are not expected.

 #### Request body
+The request body contains a list of the User fields that can be updated.

 | Name | Type | Description | Required | Example |
 | ---- | ---- | ------------| :------: | ------- |